Eligibility and Guidelines

 » Prior to submitting this proposal, grant seekers must meet with at least one co-chair of the Sustainability Council to review their draft proposal.

-» We recommend that grant seekers also consult with FIT’s Grants Office (236 West 27th Street, Room 300, 212 271.3620) before submitting their final proposal to the Sustainability Council for the Grants Review process.
-Also see: Grants Office
+» We recommend that grant seekers also consult with FIT’s Grants Office before submitting their final proposal to the Sustainability Council for the grants review process.
+See: Grants Office

-» In order to be considered, proposals must be:
+» In order to be considered, proposals must:

 - include a detailed budget